The Planet of Hip Hop

 How did you end up in Cape Town?

-I was amazed at the wealth of musical talent and the passion for hip hop culture I found in Cape Town.
-I was also shocked at the lack of infrastructure and resources available to help musicians develop their talent.
-Lack of recording facilities, access to sound engineers, rehearsal spaces and music venues with good quality sound systems.
-Then there’s the lack of support structures in the form of artist managers, promoters, booking agents and so on.
-There is also very little independent media that is willing to, or capable of, meaningfully covering South African hip hop.
+I was amazed at the wealth of musical talent and the passion for hip-hop culture I found in Cape Town.
+I was also shocked at the lack of infrastructure and resources to help musicians develop their talent.
+Lack of recording facilities, access to sound engineers, rehearsal spaces, and music venues with good quality sound systems.
+Then there’s the lack of support structures in the form of artist managers, promoters, booking agents, etc. There is also very little independent media willing to, or capable of, covering South African hip hop meaningfully.

-Hearing hip hop done in African languages (primarily Afrikaans and isiXhosa) really excited me.
-After many years of developing relationships with various Cape Town based artists I decided to start the label.
-I was absolutely certain that some of these artists had the potential to be developed into world class talent.
+I was excited to hear hip hop performed in African languages (primarily Afrikaans and isiXhosa).
+I started the label after many years of developing relationships with various Cape Town-based artists.
+I was certain that some of these artists had the potential to develop into world-class talent.

 We are passionate about developing artists who understand the cultural significance of representing the reality of life in South Africa, rather than aspiring to mimic the music and the lifestyles promoted by major labels from the US.
 In terms of the pressure for musicians to make hip hop tailored to a mainstream audience, South Africa is no different from anywhere else in the world.
 However, unlike Europe and the States, very few people have made a long-term investment in developing and promoting music which focuses on the art.

-The Cape’s hip hop scene has a long, strong and important tradition (especially when it comes to Afrikaans MC’s).
-As an English speaking immigrant, how did you relate to this terrain you encountered?
+The Cape’s hip-hop scene has a long, strong, and important tradition (especially when it comes to Afrikaans MCs) …

-I have always found that hip hop heads anywhere in the world are generally enthusiastic to share their take on the culture.
-Being around artists and fans, I learned a lot about Cape Town’s hip hop history.
-It wasn’t like an anthropological study, I just took it all in organically.
-I spent many years watching artists perform, seeing the crowd reaction and talking to fans about why they like certain artists.
-You can tell a lot about an artist by their performance, even if you can’t understand the words.
-If a particular song caught my attention, I would ask the artist what it was about.
-Direct translations of poetic language are always difficult but having a song deconstructed gives you an amazing insight, as all the cultural references, allegories and metaphors have to be explained.
+I have always found that hip-hop heads anywhere in the world are generally enthusiastic to share their take on the culture.
+Being around artists and fans, I learned much about Cape Town’s hip-hop history.
+It wasn’t like an anthropological study; I took it all in organically.
+I spent many years watching artists perform, seeing the crowd’s reaction, and talking to fans about why they like certain artists.
+You can tell much about an artist by their performance, even if you can’t understand the words.
+I would ask the artist if a particular song caught my attention.
+Direct translations of poetic language are always difficult, but having a song deconstructed gives you an amazing insight, as all the cultural references, allegories, and metaphors have to be explained.

 One thing we in the Cape Town hip hop scene have in our favour is the shared struggle to survive in difficult conditions.
 We don’t have any superstar artists who would consider themselves above working with us.